 Starting from pole position was HTP’s Bentley Continental GT3.
 Consolidating his well-earned first starting position, Lance David Arnold was first onto the Nordschleife.
 The Duisburger soon discovered slick tyres were the way to go on the drying surface, deciding to change tyres at the end of lap one.
 With most of the GT3 field following Arnold into the pits, the stage was set for a thrilling four hours.

 Not so much for Renger van der Zande and Jaap van Lagen, though.
-The teams of the two Dutchmen were caught out by the rain in the morning practise and had to start from the middle of the field.
+The teams of the two Dutchmen were caught out by the rain in the morning practice and had to start from the middle of the field.

 Arriving at Hohe Acht for the second time, the two hit each other, forcing both the Rowe Racing Mercedes-Benz SLS AMG GT3 of Van der Zande and Van Lagen’s Black Falcon SLS AMG into retirement.